GreenpeaceSchweiz/GPCH-GW-Weblate-copy/readme.md

 - log files: `log.csv` (summary, one line per language copied) and files in `/logs` (detailed, one file per language copied)
 - Folders `/de`, `/it`, `/fr`: The translation files.
 These are not relevant but tracked for potential debugging reasons.

-If you want to fork this project, note that authentication with Weblate happens through a personal access token that needs to be stored as a Github secret in the repository with the name `WEBLATE_PAT`.
+If you want to fork this project:
+- Don't forget to provide your own Weblate API key.
+This is of course not copied when you fork the project.
+- Make sure to specify your own Weblate project in the `setup()` call in `copy.R`.
+Otherwise you risk changing someone else's translations.